-- The shavings came from heat-treated aspen chips with eucalyptus scent to control odor.
+- The shavings came from heat-treated aspen chips with a eucalyptus scent to control odor.
 Its final look is white for shavings.

 - The chip’s size is easy to clean.
 It has a hypoallergenic feature to protect the pet from harmful health conditions.

-- It works as bedding and as litter, which gives refreshing habitat for the pet.
+- It works as bedding and litter, giving a refreshing habitat for the pet.
 Plus, the bedding is laboratory-grade and certified by most herpetologists.

 - Excellent odour control.